RaoAkif/BudgetApp/README.md

 - LinkedIn: [RaoAkif](https://linkedin.com/in/RaoAkif)

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to my peers who are always there to offer support.
+- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

 ## 📝 License